 Add a new method FindPath() to FileManager to retrieve path for requested filename that conforms to platform.
 This function searches path based on the file path search order described above and returns appropriate existing path.
 If no path found for input, it returns blank.

-std::string FileManager::FindPath(const std::string &filename, bool forInput)
+std::string FileManager::FindPath(const std::string &filename, const FileType type, bool forInput)

 {